 Outrigger canoes can all be paddled, using long single-blade paddles.

-Tommy Holmes' world of cruising, surfing, fishing and the occasional race has largely given way to a "go hard or go home" approach with very fast, skinny, wet, lightweight, high-tech boats that can't be sailed and are intended for sprint or marathon racing.
+Tommy Holmes' world of cruising, surfing, fishing and the occasional race has in part been replaced by a "go hard or go home" approach with very fast, skinny, wet, lightweight, high-tech boats that can't be sailed and are intended for sprint or marathon racing.
 These boats (not illustrated) are like flatwater racing kayaks except that the paddler sits on them rather than in them.
 A one-person racing canoe may be 6.4 metres long but weigh as little as 12 kg thanks to the use of exotic materials such as vacuum-bagged carbon fibre in epoxy resin.
 The ama may be tiny because a skilled racer relies on balance, keeping the ama up in the air as much as possible.

 Outrigger canoes are manufactured in fibreglass in sizes suitable mainly for one, three or six paddlers.
 One-person outrigger canoes are often designated OC-1, three-person canoes are called OC-3, etc. There is an active club racing scene in Hawaii, in Tahiti where they are called va'a, in New Zealand where they are called waka ama, and California.
 There are some outrigger canoes in Europe, but no major racing or sailing scene yet.